leolech14/Evolve/README.md

 ## Running the Tests

-Before running the test suite, install the package in editable mode with the development dependencies:
+The test suite requires the package's optional development dependencies.
+Install the project in editable mode with these extras and then run the tests with `pytest`:

 ```bash
 pip install -e '.[dev]'